 Many of these thefts occur in broad daylight in crowded places such as the metro, train stations and highly touristic places.
 Also, near important monuments such as La Rambla, Sagrada Familia or Barceloneta Beach.

-It shouldn’t be a problem if you take measures and pay special attention to your surroundings when you open your bag or you’re browsing your smartphone.
+It shouldn’t be a problem if you pay special attention to your surroundings when you open your bag or you’re browsing your smartphone.

-Click on the red link to find hotels in each area
+Click on the red button to find hotels in each area

 Barceloneta is an historic and centrally located neighborhood , right next to the beach of the same name.
-Places like the Barcelona Aquarium, Maremagnum and the Barcelona Zoo are within walikg distance.
+Places like the Barcelona Aquarium, Maremagnum and the Barcelona Zoo are within walking distance.

 This neighborhood is quite popular among families and young people who take advantage to the proximity of the coast as well as the city center (La Rambla is just 10 to 15 minutes away).